ZedPea/hash---Haskell-Shell/README.md

 cd -- change directory - defaults to home directory if no argument given

+alias -- display aliases found in config file

 ## Config file:

+must be located in ~/.hashrc

 Set the prompt with